open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 **If you are running Windows:**

 Please open `git-bash` by pressing the Windows key to open the home screen, and then type "git bash" to bring up the Git Bash launch option.
-You can also use the command prompt or command prompt as an admin.
+You can also use the command prompt or command prompt as an administrator.

 **If you are running macOS or any version of Linux:**